shivaniswaraj-1/shivaniswaraj-1/README.md

 ---

 ### 👩‍💻 About Me

-🔭 Building full-stack applications with Mern Stack
+- Frontend Developer focused on React.js, JavaScript, and TypeScript
+- Building responsive and user-friendly web applications
+- Interested in modern frontend architecture and API integration
-💼 Open to Associate Frontend Developer / Full Stack Developer roles in Bangalore / Software Developer 📫 **shivaniswaraj02@gmail.com**
+- Open to Frontend Developer and React Developer opportunities
+- Based in Bangalore, India

+📫 Reach me at: **shivaniswaraj02@gmail.com**

 ---